alephium/www/src/content/blog/2022-10-27_Announcing-the-Leman-Network-Upgrade-c01a81e65f0e/index.md

 description: 'Alephium is announcing its first Network Upgrade: The Leman Network Upgrade.
 This name is a tribute to the lake around which a significant…'
 ---

-Alephium is announcing its first Network Upgrade: The Leman Network Upgrade.
-This name is a tribute to the lake around which a significant…

----

 ### Announcing the Leman Network Upgrade

 <figure id="e6eb" class="graf graf--figure graf-after--h3">